9 reasons to change exit signs

 7. Less disruption and risk for staff, customers and residents

 The regular replacement of failed electric-battery exit signs can disrupt your operations, customer experience or residents if done within work hours, or require more costly after-hours work.
 Replacement can involve ladders near doorways or scissor lifts on the shop floor.
-That’s why using more reliable photoluminescent exit signs with a 12-year warranty is less disruptive to your business and reduces risk for your staff, customers and residents.
+That’s why using more reliable photoluminescent exit signs are less disruptive to your business and reduce risk for your staff, customers and residents.
 Change exit signs to reduce risk for your employees and visitors.

 8. Less OH&S risk working at heights